coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/14.testing/01.workflowoperator/item.md

 VTJsonCondtion is the script in charge of evaluating the condition

-we have some tests but none related to “time”
+we have some tests but none related to "time"

 let's see one